happilyon/3D-Social-Icons/README.md

 # 3D Social Icons

-A GitHub repo of social icons designed as 3D shapes, we inted to grow this colection to as many icons as possible.
+A GitHub repo of social icons designed as 3D shapes, we intend to grow this collection to as many icons as possible.
 To request custom icons or sets reach us here

 [Happilyon.com/reach](http://www.happilyon.com/reach/)